prettier/prettier/commands.md

 ```

 This is similar to indent but it increases the level of indentation by a fixed number or a string.
-Trailing alignments in indentation are still spaces, but middle ones are transformed into tabs every `tabWidth` spaces when `useTabs` enabled.
+Trailing alignments in indentation are still spaces, but middle ones are transformed into one tab per `align` when `useTabs` enabled.
 If it's using in a whitespace-sensitive language, e.g. markdown, you should use `n` with string value to force print it.

 For example: